-In grand houses of the late 1890s, sofa and chair backs and seats were covered by embroidered fabric or material elaborately appliqued with gimp and fringe.
-These days you can see examples at the Frick Collection in New York City, or the Vanderbilt Mansion in Rhinebeck, New York which are museum-homes of the period.
-Occasionally I spot elaborate upholstery details (such as those favored by British designer Kit Kemp) and there clearly is a growing group of skilled high-end upholsters across the country as these beautifully monogrammed upholstered chairs attest.
+In grand houses of the late 1890s, sofa and chair backs and seats often were embroidered or elaborately appliqued with gimp and fringe.
+These days you can see examples at the Frick Collection in New York City, or the Vanderbilt Mansion in Rhinebeck, New York which are museum homes of the period.
+Occasionally I spot elaborate upholstery details (such as those favored by British designer Kit Kemp).
+Clearly, there is a growing group of skilled high-end upholsters across the country as these beautifully monogrammed easy chairs attest.
 Professional monogramming is always luxe so Christmas seems the right season to show it.
 I’d gladly take a chair like this as a holiday gift (or any time) even though it would look a bit formal in my house.
 But wait!
-I have tones of monogrammed hand towels so what’s the difference really?
-White fabric sets off a contrasting saffron Art Deco style block-letter framed monogram and coordinating pillow with utter simplicity, as this chair by California designer Andrea May (whose fabulous powder room floor we featured recently).
+I have tons of monogrammed hand towels so what’s the difference really?
+In a chair by California Andrea May, white fabric sets off a contrasting saffron Art Deco style block-letter framed monogram and coordinating pillow with utter simplicity.

 Across the country, the very same monogram style, done in green, was chosen for a boudoir chair by New York design Brenda Kelly Kramer.
 Kramer’s includes contrast welting in the monogram hue on the rolled arms and seat cushion.
 The styling is no coincidence – Kentucky’s Leontine Linens appears to be the current go-to source for this “Alcott” monogram, which Kramer repeated on bed linens.
 (Bathroom towels can be done to match as well).
 It’s a statement.